gxercavins/image-api/README.md

 sudo pip install -r requirements.txt
 ```

+To run the YOLO object detector, you need to download the weights using the script in `yolo/download_cfg.sh`

 ## Documentation
 The different calls can be interfaced with `GET` methods.
 All images must be located in the `static/images` folder, or otherwise specify the relative path, from that folder, in `filename` parameter.
 If the request is correct, the modified image will be returned.
 The syntaxes and an example for each function are described herein.